vshuraeff/LunusBPS-reworked/README.md

 ```bash
 ulimit -n 4096 # before running the script
 ```
+- I also recommend not using more than `-c 100` threads so as not to attract the attention of paramedics

 ## Donations
 If you want to support me, you can donate me some money.
 I will be very grateful for any amount.
 [Donate](https://www.buymeacoffee.com/vshuraeff)